 For the water bath:

-Shape the dough into a ball and place it in an ungreased bowl.
-Cover with a warm, wet dishtowel, such as a flour sack, and let rise in a warm place until double in bulk.
+- Shape the dough into a ball and place it in an ungreased bowl.
+Cover with a warm, wet dishtowel, such as a flour sack, and let rise in a warm place until double in bulk, about 1 hour.

 Form the bagels:

-For a smoother, more elegant look, flatten each dough ball, then fold the top and bottom into the center in an overlapping pattern, flattening them with the heel of your hand after each fold.
+- For a smoother, more elegant look, flatten each dough ball, then fold the top and bottom into the center in an overlapping pattern, flattening them with the heel of your hand after each fold.
 Fold the dough in half lengthwise and flatten again.
 Roll the flattened dough into a 8-9″ rope.
 Find the seam at one end and open the dough out.
 Curl the rope into a circle, laying the unopened end inside the opened one and lightly push the seam together.
-(This is much easier than it sounds – you can see an excellent photo tutorial at sum.ptuo.us.
+(This is much easier than it sounds!)

-Place the bagel rounds on an ungreased baking sheet, sprinkle with your topping of choice, and bake for about 20 minutes or until golden brown.
+- Place the bagel rounds on the prepared baking sheet, sprinkle with your topping of choice, and bake for about 20 minutes or until golden brown.

 To prep the bagels ahead of time, say the night before so you can have warm, fresh bagels at breakfast, just make a few simple changes to the recipe:

 - Reduce the yeast to 1 tsp. and the salt to 1 1/2 tsp.